- OCD subtypes

 If you have existential OCD, I encourage you to think about what else you could do with the time and energy you have been spending on compulsions.
 You might not have an answer to what this all means, but life resides in that gray space between knowing and not-knowing.
 Even with these questions unanswered, life beckons you to live it.

 If you are looking to break free from existential OCD, then please consider giving NOCD a call.
 A free 15-minute call can put you on the path to ERP with a qualified and affordable ERP specialist.
+You can also join our Existential OCD community and get 24/7 access to personalized self-management tools built by people who have been through OCD and successfully recovered.

 - ERP Therapy